nodef/slre.c/README.md

 # SLRE: Super Light Regular Expressions

-SLRE is an ANSI C library that implements a subset of Perl&rsquo;s regular expression syntax.
+SLRE is an ANSI C library that implements a subset of Perl&rsquo;s regular expression syntax, by [Aquefir](https://github.com/aquefir).
 The main features of SLRE are:

 * Written in strict ANSI C (C89)
 * Small size (compiled x86 code is about 5kB)